nginxinc/NGINX-Demos/consul-demo/README.md

      $ cd /vagrant
      ```

+1. Execute the following two `docker exec` commands to install [jq](https://stedolan.github.io/jq/) inside consul container (This step will not be needed once this issue https://github.com/docker/compose/issues/593 is resolved)
+     ```
+     docker exec -ti consul apk update
+     docker exec -ti consul apk add jq
+     ```

-1. NGINX Plus will be listening on IP address 10.2.2.70 (assigned in Vagrantfile) and port 80.
-Export this IP into an environment variable HOST_IP on the VM `export HOST_IP=10.2.2.70` (used by script.sh below) and now follow the steps under section 'Running the demo'.
+1. NGINX Plus will be listening on IP address 10.2.2.70 (assigned in Vagrantfile) and port 80.Execute the following command inside the consul container to set the environment var HOST_IP to the above IP
+     ```
+     root@vagrant-ubuntu-trusty-64:/vagrant# docker exec -ti consul bash
+     bash-4.3# export HOST_IP=10.2.2.70 > ~/.profile
+     ```

+1. Now simply follow the steps under section 'Running the demo'.

 ### Ansible only deployment